MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-affinity.md

 ## Using Windows PowerShell

 You can create more complex rules using Windows PowerShell than using Windows Admin Center.
-Typically, you set up your rules from a remote computer, rather than on a host machine in a system.
+Typically, you set up your rules from a remote computer, rather than on a host machine in an instance.
 This remote computer is called the management computer.

-When running Windows PowerShell commands from a management computer, include the `-Name` or `-Cluster` parameter with the name of the system you're managing.
-If applicable, you also need to specify the fully qualified domain name (FQDN) when using the `-ComputerName` parameter for a machine machine
+When running Windows PowerShell commands from a management computer, include the `-Name` or `-Cluster` parameter with the name of the instance you're managing.
+If applicable, you also need to specify the fully qualified domain name (FQDN) when using the `-ComputerName` parameter for a machine.

 ### New PowerShell cmdlets

-To create affinity rules for systems, use the following new PowerShell cmdlets:
+To create affinity rules for instances, use the following new PowerShell cmdlets:

 #### New-ClusterAffinityRule